david-rockwood/fimpad/README.md

 > That night, as Jake was sitting in the break room eating his dinner and scrolling through his phone, he heard a strange noise coming from the gorilla enclosure.
 At first, he thought it was just the wind, but then he heard it again, and it sounded like someone was laughing.
 >
 > Jake's heart started to race as he stood up and walked towards the enclosure.
 As he got closer,
+>
+> Because of that, Jake started to get very nervous.

 Notice the generation was cut off.
-Let’s finish the paragraph cleanly by using `stop()` with sentence-ending delimiters:
+Let’s delete the suffix and finish the paragraph cleanly by using `stop()` with sentence-ending delimiters:

 > One night, a new night shift employee named Jake was on duty.
 Jake was a young man in his early twenties, who had just started working at the zoo to make some extra money while he finished his degree in biology.
 Jake was a bit of a nervous wreck, and he was always on edge when he was on duty.
 >